bcgraham/tsumtsum/README.md

 This deletes all your contacts except those you've saved on the whitelist.
 It's really fast.

 If you have any questions, feel free to shoot me an email at bcgraham@gmail.com .

+###Thanks

+Thanks to Matti Virkkunen, whose <a href="http://altrepo.eu/git/line-protocol.git/">documentation of the LINE API</a> is truly stellar and who helped me when I was stuck.

+###License

+MIT license for my parts - doesn't apply to /external/.
+This is in NO WAY affiliated with Naver Corporation or LINE.